9. Academic appeals

 Appeals follow a logical progression.
 If you and the academic area/department come to a joint resolution, the appeal will not proceed to the next step.

-The Academic Appeal form (AAF) is used to guide the appeal process.
+The academic appeal form is used to guide the appeal process.
 Each step within the academic appeal process must be completed by the owner prior to the subsequent step being taken in the process.
-You are expected to continue your termsemester while the process is taking place unless otherwise advised by a dean/associate dean, registrar/associate registrar in writing.
+You are expected to continue your term semester while the process is taking place unless otherwise advised by a dean/associate dean, registrar/associate registrar in writing.

-If you are taking a course through Ontario Learn and wish to make an academic appeal you will still follow the Georgian College Academic Appeal process.
+If you are taking a course through Ontario Learnand wish to make an academic appeal you will still follow the Georgian College Academic Appeal process.
 As a first step please be sure to work with your faculty from the host institution to resolve the issue.
-If the issue is not resolved please complete the Georgian College Academic Appeal form and submit to your Associate Dean / Deans office.
+If the issue is not resolved, please complete the form submit to your Associate Dean / Deans office.
 You will then begin at step 5 of the process.

 9.2.1 The appeal statement

-You are responsible for submitting the appeal statement as part of the appeal process along with the appeal form (AAF).
+You are responsible for submitting the appeal statement as part of the appeal process along with the form.
 The appeal statement should include:

 • Copies of all relevant documents.